preethampaul/gdrive2/docs/index.rst

 Quickdemo 4 : Query search of filenames in drive
 #######################################################
-A query can be used to search for files in the parent path or a user-specified path using `gdrive.find() <https://gdrive.readthedocs.io/en/latest/gdrive.html#gdrive.gd.find>`_ function.
+A query can be used to search for files in the parent path or a user-specified path using `gdrive2.find() <https://gdrive2.readthedocs.io/en/latest/gdrive2.html#gdrive2.gd.find>`_ function.

 The example command here searches for all png files that start with g.